gDev95/tigerhacks-alexa-api/README.md

 # Contribution
-If you want to help me and my team continue developing this skill further so that future journalists can work paperless and enjoy an comforting virtual companion like Alexa to help them kick of their articles.
+If you want to help me and my team continue developing this skill further so that future journalists can work paperless and enjoy an comforting virtual companion like Alexa to help them kick of their articles feel free to push changes since there is still a lot to do.
 Everything starts with an idea.